suaalim/LeafGrowthSimulationAndNonLinearOptimization/README.md

 File → Open → Folder

-Select the folder you cloned: 2025Research (This folder contains the CMakeLists.txt file, which is VERY important)
+Select the folder you cloned: LeafGrowthSimulationAndNonLinearOptimization (This folder contains the CMakeLists.txt file, which is VERY important)

 4. Configure the Project